briis/meteobridge/README.md

 ![GitHub release](https://img.shields.io/github/release/briis/meteobridge.svg?style=flat-square)
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=flat-square)](https://github.com/hacs/integration) [![](https://img.shields.io/badge/COMMUNITY-FORUM-success?style=flat-square)](https://community.home-assistant.io/t/meteobridge-weather-logger-integration/154263)

+## THIS INTEGRATION IS NO LONGER MAINTAINED
+The integration will no longer be maintained, but feel free to Fork it, and continue the work.

 > **NOTE** If you have a version < 3.0.0 of this Integration running already, installing Version 3.0.x will introduce a lot of **breaking changes**, as sensors and unique_id's have changed completely.
 You can read more about this in the [CHANGELOG.md](https://github.com/briis/meteobridge/blob/master/CHANGELOG.md) document.

 The Meteobridge Integration adds support for retrieving data from a Meteobridge datalogger.
 It uses a built-in REST API from Meteobridge to retrieve current data for a local WeatherStation